 There are a number of specialised tests

 required to diagnose a vestibular dysfunction.
-Your doctor or
+Your child's GP or

 physiotherapist may detect that a vestibular problem is present and

 will refer you to one of the specialist vestibular rehabilitation